azimuth-cloud/azimuth-config/docs/configuration/17-standalone-mode.md

 - Copy the `Client ID` field over to the setup page on Keycloak.
 - Generate a new client secret on GitHub, and copy it over.
 - Generate the new Identity provider on Keycloak.
+- Once the provider has been created, click on it to open the `Provider details` page
+- Scroll down to `First login flow override`, and set it to `map-users-flow` (this maps users GitHub emails to their account emails)

 - Once an OIDC provider has been setup, users can go to user login page at `http://identity.apps.<your-azimuth-ip>.sslip.io/` and select it as a login option.